-To add a question to your Question Bank, go to the course where you would like to add the new questions, and click on the settings icon in the top right corner of the screen.
+To add a question to your Question Bank, go to the course where you would like to add the new questions, and click on the Settings icon in the top right corner of the screen.
 This will reveal the Settings panel, click Question Bank.

-The Question Bank will open and show any questions that fall under the default category for the course.
-Click Create a new question.
+When you open the Question Bank, you will see any questions that are included in the default category for that course.
+Click Create a New Question.

 A new window will open.
 First, choose the Category for your question with the dropdown menu.
 Then, Name your question.
-This is a VERY important step because you will only see the name of the question when you pull view your questions in list form.
-The question name needs to be short and clearly identify the question.
-Your students will not see this name when they take the quiz, so it could even be the answer to the question.
+This is a very important step because you will only see the name of the question when you view your questions in list form when creating a quiz.
+The question name needs to be short, and quickly identify the question.
+Your students will not see the name when they take the quiz, so it could even be the answer to the question.

-Click the box next to Provide general question feedback if you want add feedback that the student will see at the end of the question, regardless of whether they answered right or wrong.
+If you’d like, you can add General Feedback in the next box.
+This is feedback that all students will see at the end of the question, regardless of whether they answered right or wrong.

 Decide whether to allow students to mark multiple answers or only one answer and whether to shuffle the answers to the questions.
 This means that the answers will be arranged in a different order each time the question is opened within a quiz.
 When you create a quiz, you can also choose to shuffle the question order for greater security.

 Add each possible answer you’d like the students to have as an option.
 You can use the dropdown panel for Grade to choose the correct answer(s).
-If there is only one correct answer, choose 100% for the Grade.
-If there are two correct answers and students need to select both of them, each would be worth 50% of the grade.
+If there is only one correct answer, choose 100% for this answer.
+If there are two correct answers and students need to select both of them, each would need to be worth 50% of the grade.
 Wrong answers should be set to None.

 If you leave an answer blank, it will not show when the question is displayed.
-Click the Add another answer button if you would like to add more possible answers.
+If you need additional answer options, click Blanks for 3 More Choices at the bottom of the page.

-If you opt not to give specific feedback for each answer, you can still explain to students who answered wrong why the correct answer was correct or where they might look to find the correct answer in the Combined Feedback section.
+If you opt not to give specific feedback for each answer, you can still explain to students why the correct answer was correct, or give general tips on the Combined Feedback tab.
 There are default statements displayed that will be used if you do not customize your feedback.

-The Allow multiple tries section controls what happens if you use this Question in a Quiz and opt to allow multiple tries in the Quiz settings.
-You can set the penalty for each time the question is missed and provide hints.
+The Multiple Tries tab allows you to control what happens if you use this Question in a Quiz and opt to allow multiple tries in the Quiz settings.
+You can set the penalty for each time the question is missed, and provide hints.